One of the larger and oldest credit unions in the nation, Navy Federal FCU, happens to be a big player in the home loan space.

 You or a family member must have some affiliation with the Armed Forces, DoD, Coast Guard or National Guard.

-The good news is that’s a lot of people because Navy Federal has over seven million members nationwide, up from just seven when they began all the way back in 1933.
+The good news is that’s a lot of people because Navy Federal has over eight million members nationwide, up from just seven (7 people) when they began all the way back in 1933.

 Navy Federal Home Loan Options